ekernf01/ggrn/GGRN.md

 #### Autoregulation

 Some methods allow autoregulation, while others (e.g. DCD-FG, CellOracle) must exclude autoregulation to obtain non-trivial solutions.
-To represent this, we include a Boolean keyword arg `predict_self`.
+To represent this, we include a keyword arg `predict_self` taking the values True or False.

 #### Cell-type specificity